 Charge up the Case Air prior to using.
 You’ll want to check the battery levels on your camera and the device you are connecting to.
-Same as with tethering with a cable – make sure that all three components are fully charged before beginning – the Case Air, your camera and the device you are connecting to (phone, tablet or computer).
+Same as with tethering with a cable – make sure that all three components are fully charged before beginning – the Case Air, your camera and the device you are connecting to (phone or tablet).

 How to Get Started

 - Keep the camera turned off and connect the Case Air to the camera with the supplied USB cable into the USB data port.

 - Turn on the Case Air – press and hold the button on the top of the Case Air.
 The blue light will flicker, then turn to a solid blue light.
 Once solid, the WiFi network has been created.